My Mixed Berry Galette is a rustic and easy dessert recipe made with fresh, juicy strawberries and blueberries. Grab a fork and let’s dive in!

 How to make a Mixed Berry Galette

-Set out the pie crust 20-30 minutes before you get started.
+Before you get started, set out the pie crust 20-30 minutes to come to temperature.
 This will make the pie dough easy to unroll without cracking.

-Step 2: Make the galette filling: In a medium sized bowl, combine hulled and sliced strawberries, blueberries, sugar and cornstarch.
+Step 2: Make the galette filling: In a medium sized bowl, combine hulled and sliced strawberries, blueberries, sugar, lemon juice and cornstarch.
 Using a large spoon, gently stir to combine.
 Set aside for 10 minutes to allow the sugar to dissolve and the flavors to meld.

 That's it!